Is It Too Late to Train My Older Dog?

 Simple Commands First

-Be sure to start simple.
+The best way to train an older dog is by starting with simple commands.
 Teach your dog commands that are easy to learn and build onto each other.
 For instance, you might teach the first few commands in this order.

 1. Place